Where will I be working?

 What hours will I work?

-Hotel Local Hosts work 40 hours per week, with shifts tending to start at either 7am or 11am.
+Full time Local Hosts work 40 hours per week, with shifts tending to start at either 7am or 11am.

 Will I be able to take a holiday?